wildapt01/python-files/NetNinja/notes.md

 ## Map method

-Takes a callback and a list and returns a list where each element is the result of applying the callback to each element of the passed-in list as an input.
+Takes a callback and a list and returns an object where each element is the result of applying the callback to each element of the passed-in list as an input.
+To get a list, typecast with `list()`.

 See maps.py